 FCSSC Team & Player Requirements

-Returning to team sports this Summer will be a unique experience.
-As part of our Safe Return to Play we’re focusing on the safety of our members & staff, and leaning into the FOR-FUN & SOCIAL nature of play with FCSSC.
+As part of our Safe Return to Play we’re focusing on the safety of our members & staff, and leaning into the FOR-FUN & SAFE PLAY nature with FCSSC.

 Please BE KIND & RESPECTFUL, always, to other members & staff when playing with us.
 Everyone has had a different experience with COVID and we need to be considerate of others’ realities.
-FCSSC’s mandatory COVID-19 Protocols & Guidelines have been established to ensure everyone’s safety.
-A zero-tolerance policy is in place for those who fail to follow the rules.
+FCSSC’s mandatory COVID-19 Protocols & Guidelines were established to ensure everyone’s safety.
+A zero-tolerance policy remains in place for those who fail to follow the rules.

-- Leagues will be played in smaller pools to ensure limited contact with opponents throughout the season (consistent with Phase 3 requirements).
+- Leagues will be played in smaller pools to keep your play bubble under 50 throughout the season (consistent with Ontario's COVID-19 Response Framework requirements).
 More details below.

 - All leagues will have an even number of teams.
 No bye weeks, no double-headers.

-- Game times will be staggered at all facilities where entry & exit are confined to ensure safe traffic flow.
+- Game times will be adjusted/staggered at all facilities where entry & exit are confined to ensure safe traffic flow.
+Please enter and exit promptly, sanitized and masked for everyone's safety.

 - No Spectators are allowed under any circumstance.
 Members/players and staff are the only people permitted at game locations.